Website icon Xpert.Digital

 Bureaucratic hurdles

-Financing gaps
+Funding gaps

-How could the implementation be done?
+How could this be implemented?

 Phase 1 – Networking of existing structures

-Phase 2 – pilot projects and demonstrators
+Phase 2 – Pilot projects and demonstrators

 Phase 3 – Institutionalization

-Phase 4 – international expansion
+Phase 4 – International Expansion

 What role could Germany play in a European context?